department-of-veterans-affairs/va.gov-cms/READMES/testing.md

  tests.
 3. Provide feedback to developers as quickly as possible and make test output as readable and accessible as possible.

+## Scope

+To avoid entanglement of tests, tests should adhere, when possible, to their own area of concern.
+Practice separation of concerns as much as possible.
+There are three areas of concern.

+1. **CMS** - This is the functioning of being able to login, edit and publish content.
+It's boundary of concern ends at the GraphQL endpoints.
+2. **Front-end** - This is the Metalsmith build that creates the html front-end from the content accessed at the GraphQL endpoints of the CMS.
+3. **Content** - This is the realm of making sure menu links and other links in content work.
+508 testing is also part of content testing.

+  Entanglement should be avoided because it causes people from the non-relevant team to spend time solving issues that are not in their area of concern.
+  Example: *Developers chasing down a mis-entered content link is not a good use of time.*
+  End to End tests should be achieved when possible, by each area of concern providing coverage for their particular area.

 The **Yaml Tests** tool was designed with these goals in mind.